Protein–ligand docking: Available software

 Several protein–ligand docking software applications that calculate the site, geometry and energy of small molecules or peptides interacting with proteins are available, such as AutoDock and AutoDock Vina, rDock, FlexAID, Molecular Operating Environment, and Glide.
-In particular, one such program used to model peptides as the specific ligand bonding to the protein is DockThor.
 Peptides are a highly flexible type of ligand that has proven to be a difficult type of structure to predict in protein bonding programs.
 DockThor implements up to 40 rotatable bonds to help model these complex physicochemical bindings at the target site.
 Root Mean Square Deviation is the standard method of evaluating various software performance within the binding mode of the protein-ligand structure.
 Specifically, it is the root-mean-squared deviation between the software-predicted docking pose of the ligand and the experimental binding mode.
 The RMSD measurement is computed for all of the computer-generated poses of the possible bindings between the protein and ligand.
 The program does not always perfectly predict the actual physical pose when evaluating the RMSD between candidates.
 In order to then evaluate the strength of a computer algorithm to predict protein docking, the ranking of RMSD among computer-generated candidates must be examined to determine whether the experimental pose actually was generated but not selected.